mdmjsh/FPR/write_up.md

 \end{code}

 Here a nested list comprehension is used to gather all combinations of sr,tr and [1,6] (where 1, 6 are the indices of the crossing points to check).
-This is then patten matched in the encompassing list comprehension to pass every combination into the `check` function.
+This is then patten matched in the encompassing list comprehension to pass every combination into the `check` funciton.

 ghci> sevens
 [".C......",".C......","......I.","......I."]